stm32-rs/stm32-eth/README.md

 ##### Alternative pin configuration & HSE

-If the board you're developing for has a High Speed External oscillator connected to the correct pins, the HSE configuration can be activated by setting the `EXAMPLE_HSE` environment variable to one of `oscillator` or `bypass` when compiling.
+If the board you're developing for has a High Speed External oscillator connected to the correct pins, the HSE configuration can be activated by setting the `STM32_ETH_EXAMPLE_HSE` environment variable to one of `oscillator` or `bypass` when compiling.

-If the board you're developing for uses the nucleo pinout (PG11 and PG13 instead of PB11 and PB12), the pin configuration can be changed by setting the `EXAMPLE_PINS` environment variable to `nucleo` when compiling.
+If the board you're developing for uses the nucleo pinout (PG11 and PG13 instead of PB11 and PB12), the pin configuration can be changed by setting the `STM32_ETH_EXAMPLE_PINS` environment variable to `nucleo` when compiling.

 ### Building examples
 To build an example, run the following command: